Welcome to Why Affiliate Marketing

 Cookie Tracking

-When a visitor to an affiliate site clicks on your link a cookie is loaded into their browser.
-This cookie logs information on the affiliate so when they buy from your site the affiliate software picks up this information, and logs the sale to that affiliate.
-The cookie can be set to be valid from a few days to months meaning that if visitors don't buy straight away, but come back in a few days time the sale is still log against the affiliate.
+When a visitor to an affiliates site clicks on your link, a cookie is loaded into their browser.
+This cookie logs who the affiliate was, so that when the visitor buys from your site the affiliate software picks up the cookie, and logs the sale to that affiliate.
+The cookie can be set to be valid from a few days to a few months.
+Meaning that if visitors don't buy straight away, but come back within the cookies validity, the sale is still logged against the affiliate.
+However, visitors can wipe their cookies at any time.
+Although, as so many websites use cookies to store user preferences, most visitors wont wipe their cookies regularly.

 IP tracking

 The affiliate software logs the IP address of a visitor who has clicked on an affiliate link.
-If the visitor makes a purchase on your site, the software compares the IP to that of those recorded, and from this can determine which affiliate has generated the sale.
-Instead if the information coming from a user's browser it comes from the software's database so their is no issue if cookies get wiped.
+If the visitor makes a purchase on your site, the software compares the IP to that of those recorded.
+From this it can determine which affiliate has referred the sale.
+Instead if the information coming from a user's browser, it comes from the software's database, so their is no issue if cookies get wiped.
 The drawback with this is that visitors may not have a fixed IP address, so if they visit the site at a later date the software will not find a match, which results in the affiliate not be credited with generating the sale.

 Secured Socket Layer (SSL) tracking

-Used by most shopping carts the secure ID is generate by the browser and the web server.
-SSL is needed for secure cookie tracking, many online stores need ssl cookie tracking depending on their shopping cart or order system setup.
-The session is left open long enough to complete a transaction.
+Used by all payment gateways and some shopping carts, SSL encrypts the communication between the visitors browser and your website.
+SSL is needed for secure cookie tracking.
+Many online stores need ssl cookie tracking depending on their shopping cart or order processing system set up.

 Customer ID tracking

-This form of tracking Generally requires the user to register on the website.
-This can be when they purchase or for a newsletter or just to receive a free download.
-From this they are given an ID or on sites that do not use customer id's it is common for the customer's email address is be used.
+This form of tracking generally requires the visitor to register as a user on your website.
+This can be when they purchase, or sign up for a newsletter, or sign up to receive a free download.
+From this they are given a unique ID, or on sites that do not use customer IDs, it is common for the customer's email address is be used.
 This is because most people do not change their email address very often.
-Every time the user logs in and makes a purchase the affiliate is credited with generating the sale.
-This method is useful for offering your affiliates ongoing or lifetime commission (below).
+That ID or email is logged against the affiliate for future lookup.
+Every time the user logs in and makes a purchase the affiliate is credited with referring the sale.
+This method is useful for offering your affiliates ongoing or lifetime commissions (below).

 Access code tracking